 - When I do work on my laptop or tablet, I try to wear blue blocker glasses to protect my eyes from the blue light emitted by the screens.
 These are under $20 and help improve quality of sleep and guard against eye fatigue.

-- I bought a passport case earlier this year and it’s so cute, I tend to take whip it out even when traveling domestically.
-There’s pretty much one for every mood.
+- I bought a passport case earlier this year and it's so cute, I whip it out every chance I get!
+Check out the full selection of cases--there's pretty much one for every mood.

 - Air travel is very taxing on the skin.
 To keep mine refreshed and help induce relaxation, I always pack this $5 travel-sized lavender mist.
 I also keep this rich repair cream on deck to avoid ashy hands and ankles, especially when traveling in cold weather.
 I actually keep both of these products in my purse at all times!